apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fourth Tory official reportedly investigated for election bets**
+**Israeli army strapped wounded Palestinian to jeep**

-You can read more about it [here](https://www.bbc.com/news/articles/c511nv3pjd6o).
+You can read more about it [here](https://www.bbc.com/news/articles/cjqq5n8911do).

 ## Requirements
 - Python 3.8